knope-dev/knope/docs/src/content/docs/recipes/1-preview-releases-with-pull-requests.md

 if: github.head_ref == 'release' && github.event.pull_request.merged == true
 ```

-For Knope's own workflows, this first job is `build-artifacts`,
-which builds the [package assets](#packageassets) that Knope will upload when releasing.
+If you have assets to upload, you'll want a `build-artifacts` job which runs before the next step.
-Skipping on past that job (since it probably will be different for you), the net one is the `release` job:
+Skipping on past that job (since it probably will be different for you), the next one is the `release` job:

 ```yaml
 release: